There are several beaches that you can legally drive on in South Australia. Here are the top areas to take your four-wheel drive for a cruise.

 .
 A four-wheel drive is not essential, provided you stick to the firm sand.

-This stunning, sweeping beach stretches for four kilometres and provides a safe beach for the family to swim at.
+This stunning, sweeping beach stretches four kilometres and provides a safe swimming beach as well.
 Grab some fresh oysters from American River, then drive down the firm sand at low tide and you’ll feel like you’ve been stranded on a desert island - in the nicest possible way.
 Just come back to reality and depart before the tide starts coming in!

 which offer a true four-wheel drive experience.

 , Point Sir Isaac is a favourite destination with surfers, anglers and birdwatchers.
-To reach the lighthouse, experienced four-wheel drive enthusiasts must navigate a slender 55 kilometre coastal strip of sandy beaches and limestone outcrops.
-High clearance is required and allow at least three hours each way.
+To reach the lighthouse, experienced four-wheel drivers must navigate a slender 55-kilometre coastal strip of sandy beaches and limestone outcrops.
+Allow at least three hours each way.
 Entry fees apply to Coffin Bay National Park.

-Running for almost 100 kilometres along the Southern Ocean and extending to the mouth of the Murray River, the Coorong National Park
+Running for almost 100 kilometres along the Southern Ocean to the Murray Mouth is the Coorong National Park

 The Yorke Peninsula